X

 • IAEM offers this special focus issue as a publicly accessible resource for one year—non-members will be able to access this issue’s articles.

-• Emergency Management Ascending: In Long Beach, California, we celebrate the 71st year of IAEM.
-Now, it is time to look toward the future.
-Over the past several years we have witnessed unpredictable and unprecedented events that have drastically impacted the field of emergency management.
-As we move to the next step in our collective journey, what actions have been taken to ascend toward the needs of today and the future?
+As we move to the next step in our collective journey, what actions are we doing in training, education, preparedness, and leadership to demonstrate the truly professional nature of our professions?
 How has your work environment changed?
 How are you approaching training and exercises?
 What planning activities have been of great value or need to be included or updated?
-What does recovery look like in the wake of all these new funding streams?
+What does recovery look like from the eyes of a champion, and from the eyes of our citizens?
 How are you addressing the latest concerns when it comes to our vulnerable populations and those most in need?
-How are you partnering with others in your community?
+How are you partnering with other champions in your community?
 What “best practices” in leadership are you using that the rest of us can learn from and implement?

-• A Profession of Collaboration, Coordination, Communication, and Cooperation: The past few years have shown us that the importance of partnerships, collaboration, and best practices cannot be overstated.
-With limited resources, more global interconnections, and greater challenges, we must work efficiently and effectively.
 How do we work within the confines of grant funding and subsequent requirements?
 What have you done to build successful partnerships with private industry and other important stakeholders in your communities?
 How do we collaborate to ascend from private sector competitor to private sector partner?
 Who are our stakeholders and allied partners?
+What do you wish you had known about collaborating with others that would have helped you solve problems in your community before, during, or after a disaster?
 Where do you find yourself being continually challenged?
-What are some innovative, outside-the-box ideas you want to share about collaboration, coordination, communication, or cooperation?
+What are some innovative, outside-the-box, or throw away the box, ideas you want to share about collaboration, coordination, communication, or cooperation?

 NOTE: Articles received by the deadline will be considered for the October issue.
 Articles on this topic received after the deadline will be considered for a future issue.